 3: stealth

-I try to camp well away from the path, and on land that is not farmed or used for livestock.
-If I cannot camp away from the path for some reason, I pitch my tent late, just before dark and take it down at first light.
+I try to camp away from the path, on land that is not farmed or used for livestock.
+I always pitch my tent late, just before dark and take it down at first light.

 4: return everything